-Many residents receive assistance with paying their rent by claiming Housing Benefit from their local council.
-Housing Benefit is a means tested benefit that is intended to help people with low incomes and low savings pay for rented accommodation.
+Many residents receive assistance with paying their rent by claiming Housing Benefits from their local council.
+Housing Benefits are a means tested benefit that is intended to help people with low incomes and low savings pay for rented accommodation.
 Part of your service charge may also qualify, but water charges, heating and lighting to individual accommodation are excluded and these charges will need to be paid even if you receive benefits.

 Orwell staff will be able to advise you, supply you with the necessary forms, and help you fill them in if you have difficulty.
 Depending upon where you live, it can take a number of weeks to process your benefit claim and it may take some time before the first payment is made.
 Therefore applying as soon as possible with accurate information is very important.

-If you have any further questions or you would like to speak to someone regarding any of this information then please contact us here.
+If you have any further questions or you would like to speak to someone regarding any of this information then please fill out our contact form at the bottom of the page.

 Who can claim universal credit